nir-krakauer/correally/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+NK: forked to make tweaks for personal use.

 correally is an R package providing methods to create interactive visualizations of correlation matrices.
 It is built as a wrapper around plotly.

 It provides a clean implementation for plotting correlation matrices, easy use of different color schemes